Entire home

 Cromarty

-Located in Cromarty, this cottage is on a river.
+Cromarty is home to this cottage.
 Fortrose Cathedral and Chanonry Point Lighthouse are local landmarks, and the area's natural beauty can be seen at Fairy Glen Reserve and Moray Firth.
 Black Isle Wildlife Park and Wildwoodz Paintball and Lasertag Park are also worth visiting.
-Take the opportunity to explore the area for water adventures such as fishing.

 Cromarty